Thursday 9 February 2023

 - Approaching and dealing with the peer-review process

 This is an interactive course comprised of multiple short presentations, group and individual workshops, and opportunities for discussion.
 We ask that you bring along an idea for a paper that you would like to write, which you will work on throughout the day during our workshop sessions.
-We will finish with a panel session comprised of the most experienced writers from within the Department of Public Health, who share tips from their own writing process.
+This course will be held in person in Wellington.

 This course is aimed at emerging researchers who are developing an interest in writing academic papers.
 We will use examples from public health/epidemiology during the day, but the principles of the course will apply to all medical and health science contexts.